 Think of Belbin as going “extra deep” on a single team’s dynamics, and the GC Index as providing strong insight on the individual team but also how the team fits into the broader organisational system and business processes in which it operates.

-GC Index: Use Cases
+GC Index: Review of key Use Cases

 The GC Index is the best tool we have found to bridge the “data gap” between people and business outcomes.
 As a result, it’s a single “people instrument” with use cases across the business (including, but not just limited to, HR use cases such as recruitment and talent development).